pnt325/STM32-Modbus-Slave/readme.md

 ## Note

 The lib optimize for high performance working without delay and multiple modbus request handle limit 10 request.
-The request can increate depend on target of application.
+The request can increase depend on target of application.
 It's require more RAM.
 The limit can edit on file `mb_buffer.h` change value of macro `MB_BUFFER_SIZE`

 ```c
 /* mb_buffer.h */